yihui/yihui.org/content/en/2017-10-23-duncan-vignettes.md

 ## Appendix: My Bragging Rights

-Duncan has submitted [a few pull requests to the **knitr** repo](https://github.com/yihui/knitr/pulls?utf8=%E2%9C%93&q=is%3Apr%20author%3Admurdoch) on Github.
-When he reported the bug [yihui/knitr#1309](https://github.com/yihui/knitr/issues/1309), I thought to myself if it was possible to get an R Core member to submit a Github pull request (base R is still developed in SVN).
-I really wanted to show that one did not have to master GIT before one can submit a pull request, because everything can be done through the Github web interface, and no command-line is required.
+Duncan has submitted [a few pull requests to the **knitr** repo](https://github.com/yihui/knitr/pulls?utf8=%E2%9C%93&q=is%3Apr%20author%3Admurdoch) on GitHub.
+When he reported the bug [yihui/knitr#1309](https://github.com/yihui/knitr/issues/1309), I thought to myself if it was possible to get an R Core member to submit a GitHub pull request (base R is still developed in SVN).
+I really wanted to show that one did not have to master GIT before one can submit a pull request, because everything can be done through the GitHub web interface, and no command-line is required.
 And he made it, and again, and again.

 I guess stepping down from R Core does not mean Duncan is leaving the R community, so I'm looking forward to his continued contributions in the future.
 Thanks for the great service and contributions over the past many years, Duncan!